Accelerating Multimodal Large Language Models via Dynamic Visual-Token Exit and the Empirical Findings: Introduction

 \section{Introduction}

-Recently, the rapid development of vision-language learning has been witnessed with the great success of \emph{large language models} (LLMs) \cite{llama2, llama3, qwen, qwen2, qwen2.5, gpt3, gpt4, mixtral}.
-Numerous efforts are devoted to equipping LLMs with general multimodal capability, \emph{i.e.}, \emph{multimodal large language models} (MLLMs) \cite{llava-1.5, llava-onevision, qwenvl, qwenvl2, internvl1.5}.
-To overcome visual shortcoming \cite{textvqa, mm-vet}, recent MLLMs often resort to higher-resolution images as input, which is often accompanied with a multitude of visual tokens \cite{llava-onevision, EAGLE, qwenvl2, internvl1.5}.
+Recently, the rapid development of vision-language learning has been witnessed with the great success of \emph{large language models} (LLMs) \cite{qwen, gpt3, llama3, reid2024gemini, qwen2.5, touvron2023llama, llama2}.
+Numerous efforts are devoted to equip LLMs with multimodal capability, \emph{i.e.}, \emph{multimodal large language models} (MLLMs) \cite{internvl1.5, internlm, llava-onevision, blip2, VILA, llava-1.5, qwenvl2}.
+To overcome visual shortcoming \cite{pope, textvqa} in extreme high computation overhead, recent MLLMs often resort to higher-resolution images as input, which is often accompanied with a multitude of visual tokens \cite{internvl1.5,dong2025internlm, llava-onevision, luo2024feast}.

-Despite effective, the excessive use of visual tokens also leads to prohibitively expensive computation.
-For instance, compared with LLaVA 1.5 \cite{llava-1.5}, LLaVA-NeXT \cite{llava-onevision} adopts about 1728 more visual tokens, resulting in about 4 times FLOPs.
-Moreover, recent progresses also show that these visual tokens often exist heavy redundancy in MLLMs.
-For instance, Ye \emph{et al.} \cite{FitPrune} show that randomly dropping half visual tokens barely affects the performance on common VL tasks, such as MMB \cite{mmbench} and SQA \cite{sqa-i}.
-In this case, the efficient use of visual tokens has recently become a research hot-spot, attracting an influx of attention \cite{chen2023diffrate, wei2023joint, dong2023heatvit, wang2024zero, MADTP}.
+However, the multitude of visual tokens lead to prohibitively expensive computation.
+For instance, compared with LLaVA 1.5 \cite{llava-1.5}, LLaVA-NeXT \cite{llava-onevision} adopts about 1728 more visual tokens, resulting in about 4 times more FLOPs.
+Despite the performance gains, recent works\cite{FitPrune, FastV, lin2024boosting} also show that these large amount of tokens are obviously redundant, leading to a great waste of computation.
+For instance, Ye \emph{et al.} \cite{FitPrune} show that randomly dropping half visual tokens barely affects performance on common VL tasks, such as MMB \cite{mmbench} and SQA \cite{sqa-i}.
+In this case, the efficient use of visual tokens has recently become a research hot-spot, and attracts an influx of attention \cite{chen2023diffrate, dong2023heatvit, wang2024zero, wei2023joint}.
+However, existing research mainly focuses on evaluating token-wise redundancy, \emph{e.g.}, token pruning \cite{FastV, FitPrune} and token merging \cite{li2024tokenpacker, prumerge}, lacking in-depth exploration of the intrinsic behaviors of MLLMs.